-We are aware of increasing misuse of off road bikes, quad bikes and scooters in parts of the Borough and the Council, Solihull Community Housing and Police are working together in order to address the problem.
+We are aware of increasing misuse of off road bikes, quad bikes and scooters and are working together with Solihull Community Housing and West Midlands Police to tackle the problem.

 Anti social behaviour can cause harassment, alarm or distress and typically includes:

 - hate crime (due to race, religion,disability, sexual orientation or transgender identity)

 - threats of violence

 - domestic violence

 - drug production/supply/use/smells

 - dangerous dogs

 - alcohol related nuisance